Earth Day 2014!

-This spring's Earth Day activities took place on April 22 and 24, 2013
+This spring's Earth Day activities will take place on April 22 and 23, 2014.

 Research with an Environmental Impact

-For many faculty at Rutgers-Newark, Earth Day truly is every day.
+For many faculty at Rutgers University-Newark, Earth Day truly is every day.
 The scope of their teaching and research demonstrates the many facets of environmental stewardship.
 Learn more

 Our Gardens in the News

-- Urban Wilderness at Rutgers: a hotspot for biodiversity Described as a “bio-diversity haven,” the two large planters on the Norman Samuels Plaza at Rutgers-Newark have been created by hundreds of Earth Day student volunteers, working with staff members, faculty from the Dept. of Biological Sciences, and horticulture professionals from the nearby Greater Newark Conservancy.
-Six consecutive years of Earth Day activities have resulted in a huge increase in the number of native plant species growing in the planters, providing a wildlife habitat that is largely self-sustainable, as well as notable media coverage.
+- Urban Wilderness at Rutgers: a hotspot for biodiversity Described as a “bio-diversity haven,” the two large planters on the Norman Samuels Plaza at Rutgers University-Newark have been created by hundreds of Earth Day student volunteers, working with staff members, faculty from the Dept. of Biological Sciences, and horticulture professionals from the nearby Greater Newark Conservancy.
+Consecutive years of Earth Day activities have resulted in a huge increase in the number of native plant species growing in the planters, providing a wildlife habitat that is largely self-sustainable, as well as notable media coverage.

 - Star-Ledger: An ecological urban wild land sprouts in Newark